 Taihu pigs are prized in China and Japan for their succulent marbled meat and superior lard and fat quality.
-The Meishan is considered a medium-sized lard carcass hog, however, there were originally three sub-types known as the “small,” “middle,” and “large.”
+The Meishan is considered a medium-sized lard-carcass hog.
+There were originally three sub-types known as the “small,” “middle,” and “large.”
 Of the three types, only the small and middle remain today.
 The two types are managed as separate breeds on conservation farms in China.
-In the U.S., only the middle type exists.
-Meishans were bred for hyper-productivity and prolificacy and to thrive in smaller areas and on rougher diets than other pig breeds.
+In the US, only the middle type exists.
+Meishans were bred for hyper-productivity and prolificacy, and to thrive in smaller areas and on rougher diets than other pig breeds.
 In conjunction with these traits, Meishans have been bred to be extremely quiet, docile, and sedentary, making them easier to manage than larger or more active breeds.

-Meishans were first imported into the U.S. in 1989 after ten years of negotiations with China.
+Meishans were first imported into the US in 1989 after ten years of negotiations with China.
 They were brought in as part of a joint study between the USDA, Iowa State, and the University of Illinois.
-Only 99 Meishans were imported and were equally divided – both by sex and genetic profile – between the three participating research facilities.
+Only 99 Meishans were imported and were equally divided – both by sex and genetic profile – among the three participating research facilities.
 This marked the third, final, and largest exportation of Meishans allowed by China in modern times.
 Other exportations were significantly smaller and those went to France and England.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.